Prom: Fun, Stress — or Both?

 Lots of people feel pressure from their friends to drink, do drugs, or lose their virginity on prom night.
 Take a minute to think in advance about how you'll avoid getting into an unwanted situation.
 (No one wants to spend prom night in jail or at the hospital after being pressured into drinking or doing drugs.)
 You'll feel more confident and in control if you're prepared.

 Drugs and alcohol impair judgment in ways that can hurt you — even if you're not the one using them.
 Be sure you have a safe ride home, whether it's a designated driver, parent, or that chauffeur-driven limo.
-It's also a good idea to have cab fare or to bring a cell phone and the number of an older sibling or parent just in case your ride gets wild or doesn't show up.
+It's also a good idea to have money for a taxi or ridesharing service just in case your ride gets wild or doesn't show up.

 The decision to have sex is an important personal choice.
 Don't feel pressured because it's a special night.
 The night will be more special if your memories are happy instead of regretful.
 Lots of girls and guys who think about it in advance decide that there's enough excitement on prom night anyway — and that having sex is a decision that shouldn't just be a sideline to prom fun.

-If you do decide to have sex, use condoms to protect yourself from pregnancy and sexually transmitted infections (STIs, also called STDs).
+If you do decide to have sex, use condoms to protect yourself from pregnancy and STDs.

 Prom can be magical.
 But it's not the only time you'll have this much fun: There are plenty of other life-defining events as well.
 So don't feel like you have to do anything you don't want to.
 It's your prom.
 Enjoy it the way you want to.